Use your skills and earn money with your work

 A bit of input from KoneCranes would be good though!

-Ibrahim Sanih Ahmed 7 months ago
+Ibrahim Sanih Ahmed over 11 years ago

 Sometimes doing too much innovative stuff can increase complexity and thereby increase the overall risks.